sohaib-ouzineb/QUIC-based-VPN/README.rst

 ------------

 ``aioquic`` requires Python 3.6 or better, and the OpenSSL development headers.
-You also need to generate a private key and a certificate for the vpn server and mention their respective paths in the launch command below.
+You also need to generate a pem private key and a x509 certificate for the vpn server and mention their respective paths in the launch command below.

 Testing in a LAN environment
 ------------